wentam/bottom-bracket/notes/design.md

 to build a tree and know what it is that you've got when it's time to traverse the tree.

-# General questions

-* Should calling conventions for macros follow the OS around, or should all x86\_64 macros use linux convention?

 # General notes/ideas

 * A defmacro should be able to expand into a defmacro. (or macrolet if we're